lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 010.md

 Further along the trail we find a marsh, we continue through the river.
 When reaching a crossroads in the marsh, [[Alton ]]is grabbed and pulled from the boat by a Large Toad.
 After dispatching 2 of the Large Toads, we find more and more skeletal remains, all halfling size.
 Bones cleaned by the acid of the toads.

+After some debating amongst the group, we decide to continue on our way, and take the middle road of the three-way fork.

 # Loot:
 4 copper (5 copper for the rest each)
 7 silver (8 silver for the rest each)